Inspired by Rahul Gandhi’s speech Goa Congress chief resigns

 The President of the Goa Congress, Shantaram Naik has resigned from his post stating that he was inspired by Rahul Gandhi's speech at the party plenary about making way for younger leaders.

-The 71 year old senior Congress leader resigned after Rahul in his concluding speech that he wants to give the younger generation a chance to come forward and lead the party.
+The 71-year-old senior Congress leader resigned after Rahul in his concluding speech that he wants to give the younger generation a chance to come forward and lead the party.

 "I have resigned from the post of Goa Congress chief to pave the way for the younger generation to come forward.
 I was inspired by party chief Rahul Gandhi's speech at the plenary session, where he said he wanted to give chance to the younger generation," he told PTI.